 - 4 oz. mascarpone, room temperature

-Line 2 baking sheets with parchment paper.
+- Line 2 baking sheets with parchment paper or silicone baking mats.
 In a large bowl, sift together the almond meal and powdered sugar.
 If there are any large almond clumps, either discard or run through a food processor to grind finer.
+Sift again.

-In the bowl of a stand mixer, combine the egg whites and sugar, and beat on medium-high speed for about 6 minutes.
-The meringue should hold stiff peaks, but not be completely dry, If not, beat for 2 more minutes.
+- In the bowl of a stand mixer, combine the egg whites and sugar, and beat on medium-high speed for about 6 minutes.
+The meringue should hold stiff peaks, but not be completely dry, If the peaks are soft, beat for 2 more minutes.
 Add the coffee and butter rum extracts, then beat on high speed for 1 minute.

-Place in an airtight container, and refrigerate for at least 12 hours before bringing to room temperature and serving.
+- Place the macarons in an airtight container, and refrigerate for at least 12 hours before bringing to room temperature and serving.